 Eight participants in our Salary Savings Program filed a purported class action complaint in May 2021 on behalf of participants and beneficiaries who participated in the Program and invested in our proprietary investment fund options between May 2015 and the present.
 The complaint names the Plan Sponsor as well as the committees overseeing the Plan and their respective members as defendants, and alleges breach of fiduciary duty and violations of other duties owed to retirement plan participants under the Employee Retirement Income and Security Act.
-We and the other named defendants deny the alleged claims and are proceeding with a defense of the matter.
+We have agreed, subject to court approval, to resolve this matter and pay a cost that is within our established accruals for loss contingencies.